Shatta Wale: Endorsements

+Charity works and Donations

+On June 12, 2024, Shatta Wale supported the "Buzstop Boys" in a community clean up exercise at Alajo in Accra and donated some amount through his foundation to the organization to keep up with their environmental initiatives.

+Accra Invasion Project

+Shatta Wale on the 16th of September 2024 announced the hunt for talents in Accra the Capital of Ghana who need some push and support to make their dreams a reality.
+The project name is “Accra Invasion Project” (AIP).
+So far he discovered 9 young talents including Papillon Blood, Shattonzy, Zicoranking, JoeQuaye, Blakid, Boy Cray, Kinjunia, Dosted Gennah, and Sanaa the only female among them.

 Controversy

-In October 2021, Shatta Wale allegedly created a hoax that he was shot and was receiving treatments.
+In October 2021, Shatta Wale allegedly created a hoax that he was shot and was receiving treatment.
 He later turned himself in due to the police declaring him wanted.
-He was arrested by the Ghana Police Service for allegedly involving in the creation and circulation of information to create fear and panic.
+He was arrested by the Ghana Police Service for allegedly involved in the creation and circulation of information to create fear and panic.
 He was remanded into prison custody for a week.
 On Tuesday, 26 October 2021, Shatta Wale was granted a GH¢100,000 self-recognizance bail at today's hearing.
 The case has been adjourned to November 9, 2021.
 A fortnight after the artist was released on bail, he got caught in another confrontation with the Police as he stormed out of meeting with celebrities called at the behest of Ghana's Police Chief.
 Shatta Wale complained of unfair treatment at the meeting after all his colleagues were allegedly allowed to use their phones and he was not.
-He later reported to the meeting and knelt before the IGP George Akuffo Dampare to ask for forgiveness.
+He later reported to the meeting, he is Currently in Jail in US.